 Avoid someone who drives a nice car and rents a crap hole.

-Of course, these conditions are based on the assumption that his debt load is manageable i.e. debt equal to 30% or less of assets.
+Of course, these conditions are based on the assumption that his debt load is manageable i.e. his asset-to-liability ratio is at least over 2.
 Owning a home he can’t comfortably afford can be much more damaging.

 Why Focusing On His House Is Better